 Tree & Plant Care

-Prefers full or partial sun and moist to dry conditions.
+Prefers full or partial sun and moist to dry soils.
 This shrub can adapt to light shade, but it may fail to produce flowers and fruit.

 Different types of soil are tolerated, including clay-loam, and rocky material.

 Disease, pests, and problem resistance

 Forms thickets in moist wood edges and areas and along stream banks.

 In drier sites it is located on rocky slopes.

 Twigs are brown and smooth, while young shoots are light green and nearly glabrous to pubescent.

 Pairs of stout prickles up to 1/3" long are scattered along the branches, twigs and shoots; these spines are somewhat flattened and curved.